vandamd/Docker-OSX/README.md

 # macOS in Docker for AirMessage/BlueBubbles

-This is a quick guide to get macOS running in Docker inside Ubuntu Desktop!
+This is a quick guide to get macOS running in Docker on Ubuntu Desktop!

 # Credits